Thomas' Legion of Indians and Highlanders

 General Alfred Eugene Jackson: Unlike "Stonewall" Jackson, Alfred Jackson was nicknamed "Old Mudwall" Jackson.
 Prior to the war he was a farmer.

 On November 23, 1864, "Mudwall" was relieved of his command and served as a staff officer.
-Furthermore, he had Colonel
+He had Colonel William H. Thomas

 Point in 1845 and was strongly opposed to allowing Thomas' Legion the ability to operate as an independent command.

 Bolivar Buckner: Graduated West Point 1844, Mexican War veteran, resigned commission in 1855, businessman, and commander of Kentucky State

 Guard.
 Post-war: Governor of Kentucky, Vice-Presidential nominee in 1896.

 General James Green Martin: Native North Carolinian, graduated West Point in 1840, and Mexican-American War veteran.
 He was nicknamed "Old One Wing", because he lost his arm in the Mexican-American

 War.
 At the Battle of Churubusco in Mexico, his right arm was shattered by grapeshot and had to be amputated.
 Martin